garden-io/garden/docs/reference/module-types/container.md

 ### `buildArgs`

 Specify build arguments to use when building the container image.

+Note: Garden will always set a `GARDEN_MODULE_VERSION` argument with the module version at build time.

 | Type     | Default | Required |
 | -------- | ------- | -------- |